Meet the face behind the posts

 We have had so many reflections on what our life would have been like if we had known about all the programs available to travel when you are young (especially if you are under 35).
 That makes us feel that if we had had the information earlier, this would not be our first trip to living life abroad.

 From these reflections, this idea was born to try to inform others of all the possibilities they have to travel and explore new places.
 It is never too late to look for another way, if you are motivated.

 Some facts you may find useful to know more about us:

 We were 2 normal adults (32 and 37 years old) with 9 to 5 jobs living in Santiago, Chile.

 We had job stability, a place to live and no major debt.

 We planned our trip by ourselves since to buy suitcase, tickets, documents, everything.

-We traveled with our 7 year old kitty Cora from Santiago to Toronto, Canada.
+We travelled with our 8 year old kitty Cora from Santiago to Toronto, Canada.

-This could be an added bonus: we traveled in the middle of the pandemic.
+This could be an added bonus: we travelled in the middle of the pandemic.